Create Your First Flow

 Once you've chosen your database, all of the database's visible properties will show up in the Flow editor.
 Let's do a brief overview of the Flow Editor:

-Page Icon - This is the page icon to be captured, by default it's automatically filled with the side icon.
+1. Page icon - This is the page icon to be captured.
+By default, it is automatically filled with the site's icon/favicon.
 You can click it to open the data picker and choose a different icon.

-A database property - Shows the property name, and the value to be captured.
+4. Database properties - Each item shows the property name, its type, and the value to be captured.

-The Capture Button - This will capture the current page to the database.
+6. Capture button - This will capture the current page to the database.

 Add Web Data